May 17, 2023

 Company

-Just to remember: This is microlearning
+Just to recall: This is microlearning

 This is how macrolearning is defined